Skip to content

 The stores option is completely optional.
 When omitted, the SDK behaves exactly as before.

-Check the @http-client-toolkit organisation for available store packages, or implement the RateLimitStore interface yourself.
+Check the http-client-toolkit repository for available store packages, or implement the RateLimitStore interface yourself.

 The SDK throws an IRacingError when the API returns a 429 status: